WHERE ARE THE BUFFALOES?

 PHONG NHA KE BANG NATIONAL PARK

-We took a day-trip to what is now known as the world’s largest cave (Paradise Cave – Thien Duong), which was amazingly only discovered, (by the Limberts) in 2005!
+We took a day-trip to Paradise Cave – Thien Duong, which was amazingly only discovered, (by the Limberts) in 2005!
 The scenery was epic.
 This cave has a length of 31km and the height can reach to 100m with a wide of 150m.
 Only parts of it can be visited at the moment, as the process of exploration is still ongoing.
-Our group of young backpackers jointly agreed, that this would be a great place to enjoy an electronic underground party (an unlikely future for the newly-discovered natural phenomena).
+Our group of young backpackers jointly agreed that this would be a great place to enjoy an electronic underground party (an unlikely future for the newly-discovered natural phenomena).

 That same afternoon, we enjoyed another delicious Vietnamese lunch in the jungle and took an afternoon dip in a hidden river.
 At this time of year, in July, the current of the water was strong and the temperature was rather chilly, so the swim was definitely refreshing to say the least!
 The scenery of the park was breathtaking and definitely some of the most amazing scenery I’ve seen in Vietnam, or even South East Asia so far!
 Everything felt so undiscovered and wild…